 In a statement, Janet and Jeremy McGee whose son Teddy was killed by the IKEA MALM dresser in February 2016, asked, “When your son’s death is the last of a long string of injuries and deaths over a 27 year period of time, you can’t help but wonder why this had to happen.
 What would life be like today had IKEA acted sooner to recall these defective dressers?”

 KID will continue to work to provide consumers, manufacturers, and policymakers with the information they need to increase recall effectiveness, broaden consumer awareness, and decrease incidents, injuries and deaths related to children’s product recalls.

 We recommend that parents check SaferProducts.gov for recalls and injury reports and sign up for safety updates at KidsInDanger.org.
-Accessing KID’s website on a mobile device allows consumers to search for recall information while shopping or considering a second-hand product.
 In addition, parents should report problems with a product both to the manufacturer and to CPSC at SaferProducts.gov, and urge policymakers to make strong standards and recall effectiveness a priority.